The Role of Graph Topology in the Performance of Biomedical Knowledge Graph Completion Models: Results

 Indeed, for a given triple, we observe a strong positive correlation between model accuracy and the in-degree of the tail entity as well as a strong negative correlation between model accuracy and the out-degree of the head entity (\cref{fig:Appendix_MRR_degree_correlation}).
-This is observed even more clearly when considering the degrees of same relation type (\cref{fig:MRR_vs_degree,fig:Appendix_MRR_vs_degree}; see \cref{fig:count_vs_degree,fig:Appendix_count_vs_degree} for the distribution of degrees in the different KGs).
+This is observed even more clearly when considering the degrees of same relation type (\cref{fig:MRR_vs_degree} and \cref{fig:Appendix_MRR_vs_degree,fig:Appendix_conve_MRR_vs_degree}; the same patterns are observed for Hits@10, as exemplified in \cref{fig:Appendix_hits_at_10_vs_degree}).
 In fact, a high in-degree of the tail node in a tail prediction task has been linked to a higher score \citep{bonner2022_implications}, therefore increasing the likelihood of the model predicting it, as confirmed in \cref{fig:Appendix_rel_bias}.
-On the other hand, a high out-degree of same relation of the head node in a query \((h,r,?)\), implies multiple correct tail entities.
+On the other hand, a high out-degree of same relation type of the head node in a query \((h,r,?)\), implies multiple correct tail entities.
 Due to the incompleteness of the KG, some of these correct triples might not be present in the graph and thus cannot be filtered out during inference, making the task of predicting the specific entity that is expected by the model more challenging.

 Consequently, in an attempt to adjust for entity degree, we investigate the effect of edge topological patterns within sets of triples binned by head and tail degrees.
 Overall, we find that the impact of edge topological patterns on model performance is more relevant if the degrees of head and tail entities are small.
-When this is the case, compositions are beneficial to MRR across all datasets and models (\cref{fig:MRR_vs_composition} and \cref{fig:Appendix_MRR_vs_composition}).
+When this is the case, compositions are beneficial to model accuracy across all datasets and models (see \cref{fig:MRR_vs_composition} and \cref{fig:Appendix_MRR_vs_composition,fig:Appendix_conve_MRR_vs_composition} for MRR; the same holds for Hits@10, e.g., \cref{fig:Appendix_hits_at_10_vs_composition}).
 Interestingly, this is true even for \mbox{DistMult} that can't explicitly model compositional patterns.